dhruvp/math-blog/_posts/2015-02-23-mailchimip-clojure.md

 (if @input-focus prompt-element [:div])
 {% endhighlight %}

-Notice we aren't using any templating!
-Just plain old clojure.
 If the input-focus atom is set to true, we return the prompt-element, otherwise, we return an empty div.
 COOL!
-Note this shows that reagent allows you to place functions within its vectors so long as the functions also return vectors that can be compiled to DOM nodes.
-We are also defining a new atom (input-focus) and passing that into our input-element (this is how we are sharing state!).
-Let's change the input-element component to use it.
+We need to pass this input-focus atom to our input-element and have it update this atom on focus or blur.
+Let's share this state variable by making input-element use it.

 {% highlight clojure  %}
 (defn input-element